 What needs to get done:

-- RRH will need about $100,000 to renovate, furnish and supply our next recovery home.
+- RRH needs about $100,000 to renovate, furnish and supply our next recovery home.

 - Funding is needed to acquire additional homes as there is significant need for housing to assist a growing number of people in our community in their recovery process.